 There are some specific "no nos" which it would be wise to avoid.
 In particular avoid any therapist who advises coming off prescribed medication or medical procedures without first consulting your physician.

 In the case of hypnotherapy it may be best to steer clear of any therapist who, you discover, uses hypnosis for entertainment.
-Fortunately the vast majority of hypnotherapists – and their professional organisations – regard the use of hypnosis for entertainment as highly inappropriate – but there are a few who do not.
+Fortunately the vast majority of hypnotherapists – and their professional organisations – regard the use of hypnosis for entertainment as highly inappropriate – but there a few who do not.

 There have also been known to be cases – hopefully rare – where hypnotherapists have put clients into a state of hypnosis, switched on a pre-recording then left the room to see another client.
 Again, unacceptable behaviour.